 It takes a lot of courage and trust for someone to open p and talk about being violated by another person.
 If the person they trust to open up to refuses to believe them or doesn’t take them seriously, it is unlikely they will reach out for help again.
 Assault takes place due to trust breaches.
 Your reaction to your loved ones’ experience can decide their entire fate.

 Watch what you say

 Be very careful with your words and reactions.
 The victim is already suffering from shame, guilt, and a massive shock.
 In other words, be gentle and considerate to their feelings.
 Do not joke about their experience.
 Not even after a while, since that can trigger flashbacks and trauma.
 Physical assault is a very serious issue.
 Make sure that your words and actions suggest your understanding of it.

 Abuse can leave wounds that last a lifetime.
 Recovery may take longer than anticipated.
 Even if the incident happened a long time ago, you may need to maintain in touch with the victim.
 Communities may shun a survivor due to the stigma associated with sexual assault.
 Support from friends and family can make a loved one feel less alone and hopeless.
 Survivors often hold themselves responsible for the abuse.
 Especially if they know the perpetrator.
 You may need to tell the victim that the abuse was not their fault.

 Do what you can

 It is not wise to go seeking revenge on the person that assaulted your friend.
 Instead, talk to who you can and take action with the resources available to you.
 If you attempt to harm another person, despite the fact they abused your friend, you will be charged with a crime.

 In no way can physical assault be justified.
-However, it is a faulty world and we will have to hear of unfortunate occurrences every now and then.
-The best we can do is educate ourselves to not be someone that causes these issues, as well as to be someone who knows how to react in the face of these issues.
+However, it is a faulty world, and we will have to hear of unfortunate occurrences every now and then.
+The best we can do is educate ourselves not to be someone that causes these issues, as well as to be someone who knows how to react in the face of these issues.